srigurukkal/Azuremultimodel/README.md

 GitHub copilot was extremely useful for beginners since from coding to deployment.

+So take the advantage of free trial of Azure and GitHub Copilot.

 **Runtime of these apps at the time of my development :**

 Node 22.12.0,